norswap/autumn/doc/A5-creating-an-ast.md

 The macro definition suffix does not have to be repeated for every kind of code block, and we don't have to re-parse a code block in case it turns out to be part of a macro definition.

-Regarding `collect_on_fail`, it is useful for cases where you want to push something on the stack regardless of the outcome of the parser — although you probably want to push something different in each of those scenarios.
+Regarding `action_on_fail`, it is useful for cases where you want to push something on the stack regardless of the outcome of the parser — although you probably want to push something different in each of those scenarios.